xmeye/openplatform-docs/docs/en/NetSDKWindows-Commonproblem.md

     Answer: if you want to know whether the function exists, must first obtain the level of function, use the command E_SDK_CONFIG_ABILITY_SYSFUNC to obtain the SDK_SystemFunction structure information can correspond, through the notes to understand the field is the ability which function.
 </div>

-## 六、Cloud sequence number landing problem
+## Cloud sequence number landing problem

 <div style="margin-left:20px;">
     Answer: when using the H264_DVR_Login interface, the first parameter is the device serial number, for example: